Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/2.3-build-custom-ee/README.md

   >
   > You can copy and paste the base image from your Private Automation Hub (shown below)
   > ![get minimal ee base image](images/get_minimal_base_image.png)
 * Finally, you need to tell builder where your ansible.cfg file is.
 Best practice is for it to be in your ee project directory.
-Append the following line to the end of your ansible.cfg file:
+Append the following line to the end of your execution_environment.yml file:
 ```bash
 ansible_config: ansible.cfg
 ```